Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries

-\introparagraph{Summary} \Cref{tab:complexity_dp} summarizes the analysis for $\TT(k)$, for $\TT(\nodenum)$ where $k$ is sufficiently large for the enumeration cost to exceed the preprocessing cost, for $\TTL$ in cases where the output is sufficiently big (so that enumeration dominates pre-processing), for $\TTL$ on Cartesian Product inputs where we can see the advantage of \ANYKREC (\Cref{prop:rec_ttl}), and for memory $\MEM(k)$. \ANYKPART is faster than \ANYKREC in general (e.g., for $\TT(\nodenum)$, but \ANYKREC has the edge for large values of $k$ on certain inputs.
-Our \ANYKPARTP proposal matches the best running times of both and achieves the lowest $\TT(k)$ complexity overall.
-All any-$k$ algorithms require minimal space, depending only on input size and the number of iterations $k$ times the solution size. \BATCH require more memory because it materializes the full output.
+\introparagraph{Summary} \Cref{tab:complexity_dp} summarizes the analysis for $\TT(k)$, highlighting the case of $k = \nodenum$ (this is a case where $k$ is sufficiently large for the enumeration cost to exceed the preprocessing cost).
+We also show $\TTL$ for cases where the output is sufficiently large (so that enumeration dominates preprocessing), $\TTL$ on Cartesian Product inputs where we can see the advantage of \ANYKREC (\Cref{prop:rec_ttl}), and $\MEM(k)$. \ANYKPART is faster than \ANYKREC in general (e.g., for $\TT(\nodenum)$), but \ANYKREC has the edge for large values of $k$ on certain inputs. \ANYKPARTP matches the best running times of both and achieves the lowest $\TT(k)$ complexity overall.
+All any-$k$ algorithms require minimal space, depending only on input size and the number of iterations $k$ times the solution size. \BATCH requires more memory because it materializes the full output.